GIScience/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.md

 Simple Markers are generally used to create the symbols for most elements on a map.
 For example, simple markers are used to visualise streets, building outlines, waterbodies, administrative boundaries or other polygons.
 Most simple markers consist of a __fill__ and an __outline__.
-Depending on the type of geometry in the layer, you will use have different symbology options.
+Depending on the type of geometry in the layer, you will have to use have different symbology options.

 - The fill determines the fill colour of the symbol.
 You can change the colour and transparency.
 You are also able to make more complex fills such as a line pattern fill, or an SVG-symbol fill.